AutomataDotNet/Automata/packages/README.txt

-nuget packages are installed in this folder
+all nuget packages are installed in this folder